These women listen to unheard voices | Women Entrepreneur Quest 2018

-From ensuring babies sleep better in helping people with disabilities find love, the winners of the Women Entrepreneur Quest 2018 are using tech to address the problems that don’t get enough
+From ensuring babies sleep better in helping people with disabilities find love, the winners of the Women Entrepreneur Quest 2018 are using tech to address the problems that don’t get enough attention.

 We often tend to sweep the small and seemingly inconsequential issues and needs under the carpet until they are not small anymore.
 But technology has become a great instrument for leveling the playing field and bringing out products that promote inclusivity and leave every man, woman (and baby) satisfied yourstory.com mentions at Women Entrepreneur Quest.